Senate bargainers announce outline of gun violence agreement

 The agreement would offer money to states to implement “red flag” laws that make it easier to temporarily take guns from people considered potentially violent, and to bolster school safety and mental health programs.

-And it would take other steps, including requiring more people who sell guns obtain federal dealers' licenses, which means they would have to conduct background checks of purchasers.
+More people who sell guns would be required to obtain federal dealers' licenses, which means they would have to conduct background checks of purchasers.
+Domestic abusers who do not live with a former partner, such as ex-boyfriends, would be barred from buying firearms, and it would be a crime for a person to legally purchase a weapon for someone who would not qualify for ownership.

+Negotiators said details and legislative language would be written over the coming days.
+Congressional aides said billions of dollars would be spent expanding the number of community mental health centers and suicide prevention programs, but that other spending figures remained undecided.

+Finalizing the agreement might produce fresh disputes and it was unclear how long that would take.
+But the parties’ shared desire to demonstrate a response to the recent shootings suggested momentum toward enactment was strong.

 Biden said in a statement that the framework “does not do everything that I think is needed, but it reflects important steps in the right direction, and would be the most significant gun safety legislation to pass Congress in decades.”